inguy24/weewx-openweather_API/README.md

 - Advanced reporting with health trend analysis

 **Stay Updated**: Watch this repository and check [Releases](https://github.com/inguy24/weewx-openweather_API/releases) for announcements about these upcoming extensions.

 ## 📄 License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## 📄 License